Auburn vs. Iowa Predictions & Picks - NCAA Tournament First Round

 Under (151.5)

-Auburn has a 15-14-0 record against the spread so far this season compared to Iowa, who is 13-14-0 ATS.
-A total of 16 out of the Tigers' games this season have hit the over, and 14 of the Hawkeyes' games have gone over.
-The two teams score an average of 152.9 points per game, 1.4 more points than this matchup's total.
-Over the last 10 contests, Auburn is 5-5 against the spread and 3-7 overall while Iowa has gone 3-7 against the spread and 5-5 overall.
+Auburn has compiled a 15-14-0 record against the spread this season, while Iowa is 13-14-0.
+The Tigers are 16-13-0 and the Hawkeyes are 14-13-0 in terms of going over the point total.
+The teams score 152.9 points per game, 1.4 more points than this matchup's total.
+Auburn is 5-5 against the spread and 3-7 overall over its last 10 contests, while Iowa has gone 3-7 against the spread and 5-5 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.